JemmaEagleson/AAD116/Design Journal.md

 -------
 At the start of this week we ran through what would be expected from us over the next few weeks and what we would be covering within this module.
 This week we will be looking at circles and sticking working on paper to start ourselves off.

 On Monday we watched a really inspiring video from Inge Druckrey called ['Teaching to See'](http://vimeo.com/45232468).
-It made me realise just how much you can do with a simple circle or line.
+It made me realise just how much thought goes in to the positioning and layout of very simple designs.

 >_"You really learn to look"- Inge Druckrey_

 Using just a circle stencil, a pen and some squared paper we began by carefully placing circles within squares to create surprisingly interesting patterns.
 We started off by just placing 1 circle in each square and worked our way up from 2 to 3 to 5 to 50.
 I feel that doing this really made me think about how the placement of items on a page really matters whether it be one circle or fifty.

+One of Inge Druckrey's posters really made me think about the positioning of large and small objects beside eachother and by working with circles helped me to understand how positioning, scale and pattern can work together to create a brilliant design.